Dozens of trucks denied access to south side of Francois Lake as wildfires burn - My Nechako Valley Now

 They now have until tomorrow morning to leave the area.

-Chief Corinna Leween from the Cheslatta Nation explains BC Wildfire had communicated water supply as a factor in the trucks being denied access.
+Chief Corinna Leween from the Cheslatta Nation, said B.C Wildfire had communicated that water supply was a factor in the trucks being denied access.

 “They said there’s not enough water?
 We’re called the Lakes District, that means 3000 miles of lakes are surrounding us,” she said.

-“We’ve got people here from Alberta that want to help, they’re coming here, they’re trying to help and they’re not allowed to.”
+“We’ve got people here from Alberta that want to help, they’re coming here, they’re trying to help and they’re not allowed to,” she said.

 She said even without aid, residents are working hard to save their “land and livelihoods.”

 “These people are over there fighting tooth and nail, 15 hours or more a day with shovels in hand.
 We need to get some more attention to this fire.
-This is the beast of all beasts, it’s the worst fire the fighters have ever seen.”
+This is the beast of all beasts, it’s the worst fire the fighters have ever seen,” said Leween.

-According to Leween, policy and paperwork is resulting in a situation where people’s lives are “in jeopardy.”
+According to her, policy and paperwork is resulting in a situation where people’s lives are “in jeopardy.”

 “It’s going to be so bad that it’s going to kill those people.”